 There are not many subjects more sensitive than someone’s fertility.
-Whether they’ve just starting trying to conceive or are about to embark on another IVF attempt, it is a subject that is highly emotionally, intensely private and hugely significant.
+Whether they have just started trying to conceive or are about to embark on another IVF attempt, it is a subject that is highly emotionally, intensely private and hugely significant.
 It is one that should be handled sensitively – but often isn’t.

 People don’t usually mean to be cruel but thoughtless words can often hurt more than intended.